Marcoola

 Marcoola has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 35 projects likely impacting the area.
-Notable ones include the Marcoola Affordable Housing Project, Sunshine Coast Airport Expansion Project, Marcoola Surf Life Saving Club Redevelopment, and David Low Way, Pacific Paradise.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that may affect this region.
+Notable projects include the Marcoola Affordable Housing Project, Sunshine Coast Airport Expansion Project, Marcoola Surf Life Saving Club Redevelopment, and David Low Way, Pacific Paradise.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.